WriteSpeakCode/writespeakcode.com/.github/ISSUE_TEMPLATE/ENHANCEMENT_TEMPLATE.md

 ---
 name: Enhancement suggestion
-about: A single, discrete feature addition to the application
+about: A single, discrete feature addition to the website
 ---

 <!--